Tejesh521/capstone/README.md

 ## contents
 - **Sound Analysis**:
-  - i compare how loud the sound is (in dBFS) with actual sound file loudness.
+  - i compare how loud the sound is with actual sound file loudness.
 This is important because if they don’t match, there might be a problem with the sound. i need to check if sound files are good quality.

 - **Time Calculation**:
-  - i use OCR (Optical Character Recognition) to read time from images.
+  - i use OCR to read time from images.
 OCR is not perfect, sometimes it makes mistakes.
 If OCR reads time wrong, our calculations can be wrong too.
 It is important to see when OCR makes mistakes so i can fix them.

 - **Error Handling**:
   - i make sure to handle errors when data is not perfect.
 This includes catching mistakes in OCR time reading and checking if sound files are not loud enough.
 Fixing these errors helps us get more accurate results.